Answered By: Reference Staff Last Updated: May 18, 2022 Views: 58581

 Limited Use Cards are available for adults who live out of state and are just visiting Sonoma County, or for children/youth under 18 without the approval of a parent/guardian.
 These cards allow the user to borrow up to 4 items at a time and use other library resources.
 Adults need to provide a photo ID when applying for this card.

-eCards are temporary cards that can be created online. eCards can be used for borrowing and using electronic resources.
-These cards automatically expire after 120 days. eCard users can convert their eCard to a general library card by visiting a library and completing the steps above.
+eCards are temporary cards that can be created online for residents of Lake, Mendocino and Sonoma Counties.
+These cards can be used for borrowing and using electronic resources. eCards automatically expire after 120 days. eCard users can convert their eCard to a general library card by visiting a library.
+Please bring your eCard number and photo ID at that time.
 Get an eCard now!

 Educator Cards are available for teachers and other educators who work for institutions and facilities that educate or care for children in Sonoma County.
 Educator Cards are intended to benefit the students.
 Applicants must present a photo ID as well as one of the following documents to verify educator status: